coriolinus/sonar_api_django/README.md

 `sonar` is a basic Twitter clone, intended to run on a free-tier AWS stack as a demonstration project for my portfolio.
 Still, maybe it could take off and turn me into an internet billionaire, right?

+Demo server is now running at <https://api.sonar.coriolinus.net/>.
+If your user-agent accepts HTML, you get a HTML interface; otherwise you get JSON.
+Note that this is an API server, not a user-facing server: HTML interfaces are for developer convenience, and feature auto-generated documentation which may be misleading or incorrect.
+The API does work as specified.

 ## Minimum Viable Product

 - [X] user signup / authentication